Color LerpTo( Color& target, float frac, bool clamp )

 Example

-// Example of using LerpTo method
+// Example usage of the LerpTo method

-Color currentColor = new Color(0.5f, 0.5f, 0.5f, 1.0f); // A gray color
+Color currentColor = new Color(0.5f, 0.5f, 0.5f, 1.0f);

-float fraction = 0.25f; // Interpolate 25% towards the target color
+float fraction = 0.25f;

-// Interpolate the current color towards the target color
+// Interpolate towards the target color

 currentColor.LerpTo(ref targetColor, fraction, clamp);